Guts6893/Weather-Forecast/README.md

 # Weather Forecast

-Weather Forecast is a web application that displays real-time weather information for a given location.
-It shows the current temperature, humidity, and wind speed, along with a visual weather icon representing the current conditions.
-The app fetches data from the OpenWeather API and is built using ReactJS and CSS.
+Weather Forecast is a dynamic web application that displays real-time weather information for any location.
+Built with ReactJS and CSS, it fetches live data from the OpenWeather API and uses the browser's Geolocation API to auto-detect the user’s current location.

+The app shows:
+Current temperature, humidity, wind speed, and precipitation “Feels like” temperature and air quality index (AQI) Weather description with visual icons
+A responsive background gradient that changes based on weather conditions

+This project demonstrates API integration, conditional rendering, and dynamic UI styling based on real-time data.

 ## Tech Stack